zsenarchitect/EnneadTab-OS/README.md

 > [!IMPORTANT]
 > # How to contribute:
 > 1. Clone __EnneadTab-OS__ and __EA_Dist__ repo to your computer.
 Don't need to ever touch EA_Dist, just let it be there.
-> 2. Create venv. with python 3.8 or 3.10.
+> 2. Create venv. with python 3.8 or 3.10 in EnneadTab-OS.
 Install packages from "requirement.txt"
 > 3. To make a new Rhino button, run "Apps\\_rhino\Ennead+.menu\create_new_button.button\new_button_left.py" in IDE.
 This will prepare your the new folder and template script, but does not make new .rui file.
 To make that into .rui, run RuiWriter's init.py.
 After that, click __GetLatest__ in rhino to see it shows up in UI.
 > 4. To make a new Revit button, click "Duck Maker" in Revit.
 This will prepare your the new folder and template script and load to Revit UI.
 > 5. To distribute the current stage of EnneadTab-OS, run ____publish.py in the DarkSide.
 This will recompile new .rui, recompile all exes(optional), and update __Apps__ and __Installation__ folder in EA_Dist, then push to remote.
 You are done.